MycroftAI/adapt/README.md

 Intent Modelling
 ================
 In this context, an Intent is an action the system should perform.
-In the context of Pandora, we’ll define two actions: List Stations, and Select Station (aka start playback)
+In the context of Pandora, we will define two actions: "List Stations", and "Select Station" (aka start to play).

-With the Adapt intent builder:
+We are using the Adapt intent builder to define first the "List Stations" intent, with a single requirement of a "Browse Music Command" entity.

 ~~~ python
 list_stations_intent = IntentBuilder('pandora:list_stations')\